COVID19 DIVING AND BOATING NOTIFICATION

 The Ocean Studies Institute (OSI) Scientific Diving Training Program conforms to the American Academy of Underwater Sciences (AAUS) Standards for Scientific Diving for academic, research, or conservation diving.
 Anyone who is engaged in diving as part of their work must be an active member of a scientific diving program or be subject to US Federal OSHA standards for diving.

-The OSI AAUS Program is an intensive 14-day course focused on teaching research diving techniques.
+The OSI AAUS Program conducts an intensive 14-day course focused on teaching research diving techniques.
 During the course divers will learn about diving theory, physics, physiology, dive planning and emergency accident management.
-In-water training will include numerous dives to practice essential data-gathering methodologies, and further develop general diving skills such as beach, navigation, deep, night, and rescue.
+In-water training will include numerous dives to practice essential data-gathering methodologies, and further develop general diving skills such as beach, navigation, night, and rescue.
 The course also includes the DAN Diving First Aid for Professional Divers certification training, suitable for First Responders working in remote locations.

 The course is open to CSU/OSI students/staff/faculty and SCMI consortium members.
 Unaffiliated candidates, actively engaged in scientific diving (as a student, researcher or volunteer) with an AAUS Organizational Member, are accepted on a space-available basis.
 Unlike traditional (recreational) certifications, if you’re not actively involved in scientific diving, you will not be able to maintain your AAUS Scientific Diver status.